rudle/leander/README.md

  query bookmarks or store a bookmark from URL on STDIN

 specific options
-        --show-html                  print out the HTML stored for each URL provided --hide-url                   hide URL : useful with --show-html to pipe output to a browser -h, --help                       Show this message
+        -d, --delete                     deletes all documents matching the given query from the index --show-html                  print out the HTML stored for each URL provided --hide-url                   hide URL : useful with --show-html to pipe output to a browser -h, --help                       Show this message